Restraining order: Czech Republic

 A domestic violence restraining order in the Czech Republic may be issued by a police officer or by a court.

 Any police officer has authority under the Police Act to issue restraining order prohibiting a person from entering common dwelling and nearby areas and from contacting the threatened person.
 Such restraining order is valid for a period of ten days.
 In case that the threatened person files for court restraining order, the police restraining order remains valid until court renders decision.

 A court may issue a domestic violence or stalking restraining order based on application of threatened person for a period of up to one month.
 This may later be extended if the threatened person files for extension.
 Extension is possible for necessary period of time, but no more than six months in total.

 Breaching of restraining order is a separate crime punishable by up to two years of imprisonment.

+Saint Lucia

+On May 20, 2026, a woman was murdered in Castries, Saint Lucia.
+Her estranged partner was arrested and charged with aggravated murder after it was revealed that he had been harassing her since February and had also assaulted her as a result of her complaints to the local police.
+The case drew strong condemnation because the country's high court overrode a request by prosecutors and granted release to the man who is accused of killing her despite the preexisting retraining order.
+In the case of Saint Lucia, both interim orders and restraining orders can be issued by family courts and upheld by law enforcement agencies.

+Following the killing, the Royal Saint Lucia Police Force launched an inquiry to determine what can be done to prevent similar cases from happening again.
+The case drew attention due to the lack of communication between police and the courts as well as the lack of action to uphold the family court's order.